Review: KrisFlyer UOB Credit Card

 KrisShopper is KrisShop’s free-to-join loyalty programme, and awards a bonus of 2-4 mpd on KrisShop purchases depending on membership tier.

-From now till 31 January 2024, KrisFlyer UOB Credit Cardholders can enjoy instant KrisShopper Insider status, which awards a bonus 2.5 mpd on all KrisShop purchases.
-Be advised, however, that this is only possible if you have not already signed up for KrisShopper.
+From now till 30 June 2024, KrisFlyer UOB Credit Cardholders can enjoy instant KrisShopper Insider status, which awards a bonus 2.5 mpd on all KrisShop purchases.
+Be advised, however, that this upgrade only applies if you have not already signed up for KrisShopper.

 *Qualifying spend includes purchases on KrisShop.com, KrisShop on Kris+, KrisShop on KrisWorld, Inflight purchases on Singapore Airlines.
 Excludes GST, duties and delivery charges